 - Check that the operations team is fully engaged and taking ownership of the execution stage.

 - Review that staffing plans are appropriate and reasonable, that rested people are making good decisions, and that there are handoff procedures for staff rotation.

-- Verify that capacity plans are well documented and that quotas are validated by GCP and implemented in Google's systems.
+- Verify that capacity plans are well documented and that quotas are validated by Google Cloud and implemented in Google's systems.

 - Complete a vendor support readiness evaluation for each vendor.
 Know how to file support cases and how to escalate cases.